Daimler Regency: Daimler One-O-Four

 Announced in October 1955 the 3½-litre engine was given a new cylinder head and compression ratio of 7.6:1 generating almost 30% more power (137 bhp @ 4,400 rpm) to push the same two-tonne Mk II to 104 m.p.h.
 With upgraded brakes and interior, branded with a fluted boss bearing a large D in the centre of its back bumper, it was advertised as the 100 m.p.h.
 Daimler One-O-Four, when there were no open-road speed limits.
 The One-O-Four name refers to a prototype reaching the speed of 104 m.p.h. during testing.
 During 1956 a Borg-Warner fully automatic gearbox became available.
 A One-O-Four Lady's Model was produced, finding only 49 customers.
 The special accessories in the Lady's Model inspired by Lady Docker became optional extras the following year.

-The One-O-Four was eventually replaced by the Daimler Majestic.
-When it first arrived in July 1958, the Majestic replaced the automatic One-O-Four.
-If customers wanted the pre-selector gearbox, they could still choose a One-O-Four.
-No more than 559 One-O-Fours of all models were produced before production ended in 1958.
-The car did not appear at the 1958 Earl's Court motor show.
+In July 1958, the One-O-Four with an automatic gearbox was replaced by the Daimler Majestic.
+However, if a customer wanted the pre-selector gearbox, they could still buy the pre-selector One-O-Four until production ended in late 1958.

+In October 1958, the car did not appear at the 1958 Earl's Court motor show.
+During a three year production run, no more than 559 One-O-Fours were produced.